Medical terms have specific meanings. Introduce scientific terms and common names if that helps users, but always use the correct spelling and style.

 When you are writing about people with a medical condition, focus on the person.
 Use neutral language to describe the condition.
 Don’t label the person.

 - Asthma sufferers

 - a diabetic person

 If you’re writing both the scientific and common names for a medical condition, place the scientific name in parentheses.
 Don’t use ‘or’.
-This could confuse readers into thinking they are two separate medical conditions.
+This could confuse readers into thinking they are 2 separate medical conditions.

 People with pneumonia-like infections might have Legionnaires’ disease (legionellosis).